asiamaster2/Python-level/zabbix/README.md

 ```
 usage: zabbix-create-screen.py [-h] [-c COLUMNS] A H N V W

-Create Zabbix screen from all of a host Items or Graphs.
+Create Zabbix screen from all of a host Items or all of graphs per host.

 positional arguments:
   A           Set the type as "graph" or "host".
 This script will create